-The Evenflo SureRide/Titan 65 is quickly making a name for itself in the car seat world.
-With some of the tallest harness slots of any convertible seat, and the ability to be used from birth, it’ll be one of the only convertibles that will expire before kids outgrow it!
-Did I mention is retails for $100 or less as well?!
+The Evenflo SureRide/Titan 65 has made a name for itself in the car seat world, and rightfully so.
+This seat offers some of the tallest harness slots of any convertible seat as well as a good fit for many newborns, making it is one of the only convertibles that will expire before kids outgrow it.
+The icing on the SureRide cake?
+It retails for $100 or less!

 CSFTL Quick Stats